ShipSecAI/studio/.ai/ai-agent-roadmap.md

 **Goal:** Allow the agent to call external tools via MCP and stream those calls to the UI in real time, still without touching ShipSec components.

+> **Update — 2025‑11‑28:** MCP plumbing now exists end-to-end: worker emits per-step `agent_event` payloads, the backend exposes `/agents/:runId/stream`, and the frontend ships a `useAgentStream` hook that connects via SSE.
+The Agent Trace panel, however, still fetches the completed run output once—wire it to `useAgentStream` to unlock live updates.

 ### Backend/Worker
 - [ ] Expand agent node config to accept MCP endpoint + credentials in the builder (`WorkflowBuilder` node sidebar).
 - [ ] Ensure `core.ai.agent` registers a `call_mcp_tool` tool per the Vercel AI SDK contract and surfaces every invocation in `toolInvocations`.